Prepare Your Poster Presentation

 Where to Have Your Poster Printed

 You can choose to print your poster wherever you like.
 There is a cost to print your poster.
 The best place to start is asking your mentor.
 Then, check with your department and/or college because they may have resources available to help you with the cost.
-Public poster printing services available on the Pullman campus often offer discounts.
+Public poster printing services available on the Pullman campus might offer discounts.
 They include:

 There are also off-campus commercial printers that are available nearby.